 Movie buffs around the world have a popular misconception that Bollywood is a synonym for Indian cinema.
-But the Indian film industry is rather an umbrella term which comprises of Hindi films, regional movies and art cinema.
-Being the world’s largest filmmaking nation produces more than 1500 movies per year in different languages.
+But the Indian film industry is rather an umbrella term that comprises Hindi films, regional movies, and art cinema.
+Being the world’s largest filmmaking nation, India produces more than 1500 movies per year in different languages.
 Netflix, which reaches around 125 million subscribers in 190 countries around the world, made its Indian entry rather late, in January 2016.
-And when it happened, the in-house curators were as perplexed as the non-Indian moviegoers watching the world’s second most populous nation’s cinematic realm.
+And when it happened, the in-house curators were as perplexed as the non-Indian moviegoers watching the world’s second-most populous nation’s cinematic realm.

 Based in Chennai, the capital city of Tamil heartland, Tamil Cinema, which is fondly called Kollywood, has a wide reach across the nation as well as among the Tamil diaspora in the U.S., Singapore, Sri Lanka, Malaysia, Japan, the Middle East, parts of Africa, Oceania, and Europe.
 So with all that said, here’s the list of really good Tamil movies on Netflix that are available to stream right now.

 20. Nibunan (2017)